ElweThor/evoslither/README.md

 | `C` | Console status report |
 | `V` | Visual status panel (auto-refresh) |

 NOTE: Console status report gives the very same info as the real-time monitor panel (for now).
-To use it, just press `C` while the bot is roaming (so, not in the browser's console), but you'll need to open the Console (`F12`) to see the results (the bot keep going, while you look at the Console)
+To use it, just press `C` while the bot is roaming (so, **not** in the browser's console), but you'll need to open the Console (`F12`) to see the results (the bot keeps going, while you look at the Console)

 ## 📊 What You'll See